jdmota/java-typestate-checker/README.md

 - Linear mode: where objects must be used linearly;
 - Non-linear mode: where objects may be aliased (this mode uses the **language of assertions** and the **inference algorithm**).
 It is highly experimental, including several limitations, and may not provide the same guarantees that the linear mode is able to provide.

+## Subtyping

+The latest version adds support for subtyping: you may have a class with a protocol that extends another class with another protocol and the tool will ensure that the first protocol is a subtype of the second protocol.

+One can also create a class with protocol that extends a class without protocol.
+In the class without protocol, all methods are available to be called and remain so in the subclass.
+Then in the subclass, one can add new methods and restrict their use by only allowing them in certain states.

+If a class extends another class with protocol, but does not include a `@Typestate` annotation, the subclass assumes by default the same protocol of its superclass.

+In Java, up and down-casts may occur explicitly and up-casts may occur implicitly when assigning to local variables or fields, passing objects to parameters or returning objects.
+With this initial support for subtyping, up and down casting is only allowed between initial states or final states.

+You may find more information in the [documentation page](https://github.com/jdmota/java-typestate-checker/wiki/Documentation).

 ## Quick Start